God Of War Ragnarok: All Secrets & Easter Eggs

 Here is a complete list of all of the secrets and easter eggs in the game.

-DISCLAIMER: We will delve into spoilers about the game, so make you’ve ended the main story of God Of War Ragnarok.
+DISCLAIMER: I will delve into spoilers about the game, so make sure you’ve ended the main story of God Of War Ragnarok.

 Key Takeaways

-• Hitting the chime continuously with the Leviathan Axe outside Sindri’s house will bring out an interesting reaction from Ratatoskr.
+2. Sindri’s House Chime: Continuously hitting the chime outside Sindri’s house with the Leviathan Axe will elicit an interesting reaction from Ratatoskr.

-• The composer of God of War Ragnarok, Bear McCreary, can be found as a Bard in Svartfalheim.
+6. Bear McCreary as a Bard: Bear McCreary, the composer of God of War Ragnarok, can be found as a Bard in Svartfalheim.

 All Secrets And Easter Eggs In God Of War Ragnarok

-The list is huge, but we will entail each and every secret or easter egg that we were able to find in the game.
+The list is huge, but we will entail each and every secret or easter egg that I could find in the game.

 god of war ragnarok easter eggs